About Fathead minnows

-- Best when stocked in new ponds
+- Fathead minnows are best when stocked in new ponds

-- Excellent forage for young bass
+- Fathead minnows are excellent forage for young bass

 Fathead minnows are typically stocked into new ponds at the same time as bluegill and shellcracker.
 In a newly-stocked pond, they provide abundant forage for the young bass because the minnows spawn heavily in the spring before the bluegill begin spawning.